mhx/dwarfs/man/mkdwarfs.md

     some sensible defaults and will depend on which compression libraries were available at build time.
-This is meant to be the "easy" interface to configure compression, and it will actually pick the defaults for three distinct options: `--block-size-bits`, `--compression` and
+This is meant to be the "easy" interface to configure compression, and it will actually pick the defaults for five distinct options: `--block-size-bits`, `--compression`,
+    `--schema-compression`, `--metadata-compression` and
     `--blockhash-window-sizes`.
 See the output of `mkdwarfs --help` for a table listing the exact defaults used for each compression level.

   * `-S`, `--block-size-bits=`*value*:
     The block size used for the compressed filesystem.
 The actual block size